Bioconductor/BBS/Doc/BBSoptions.md

 ## NoExamplesOnPlatforms

-Comma separated list of platforms where examples should not be run, default is an empty string.
+Comma separated list of platforms where examples should not be run, default is empty string.
 Possible values are win, win32, win64, mac, linux2.

     NoExamplesOnPlatforms: win, mac